magento/merchdocs/src/payment/braintree.md

    Ensure the Advanced Fraud Protection is enabled in the Settings/Protection section of your account.

+1. Set the `Bypass Fraud Protection Threshold` so that the `Advanced Fraud Protection` checks are bypassed, if the threshold is met or exceeded.
+Leaving this field blank will disable this option.

 1. If you want the system to save a log file of interactions between your store and Braintree, set **Debug** to `Yes`.

 1. To require customers to provide the three-digit security code from the back of a credit card, set **CVV Verification** to `Yes`.